-The Teflon sewing foot (also called a non-stick sewing foot) gives out toe-tapping good vibes as it runs across all sorts of tricky and sticky fabrics.
-This sewing machine foot is a ‘must have’ for the adventurous and stress-free sewer.
+The Teflon sewing foot (also called a non-stick sewing foot) gives out good vibes as it runs across all sorts of tricky and sticky fabrics.
+This sewing machine foot is a ‘must-have’ for the adventurous and stress-free sewer.
 The teflon coasting prevents it from sticking to fabrics, thus eliminating skipped and uneven stitches.

 What is a Teflon Sewing Foot?

-The Teflon sewing foot is used to sew over leather, vinyl, plastics, Lycra and other fabrics that could stick, slip or slide under a normal presser foot.
-The Teflon foot is able to secure these tricky fabrics and help the sewing process go smoothly.
+The Teflon sewing foot is used to sew over leather, vinyl, plastics, Lycra, and other fabrics that could stick, slip or slide under a normal presser foot.
+Teflon feet are able to secure these tricky fabrics and help the sewing process go smoothly.

-Find out which Teflon foot is best suited to your machine.
-Some machines, Bernina for example, have a number of other Teflon coated attachments.
-A Teflon coated Zigzag foot, a Teflon coated zipper foot and an open toe Teflon coated sliding foot.
+Find out which Teflon sewing foot is best suited to your machine.
+Some machines, Bernina for example, have a number of other Teflon-coated attachments - A Teflon-coated Zigzag foot, a Teflon-coated zipper foot, and an open-toe Teflon-coated sliding foot.

-There is a lot of after-market, generic brands of Teflon feet and I've always found them to work just as well as the official Janome ones for my machine.
+There is a lot of after-market, generic brands of Teflon feet, and I've always found them to work just as well as the official Janome ones for my machine.
 The generic ones just tend to be an all-purpose foot that can be used for straight stitching and zig-zag.

-One thing I have noticed is that over time the Teflon feet wear and get a lot of scratches so eventually do need replacing.
+One thing I have noticed is that over time the Teflon feet wear and get a lot of scratches, so eventually do need replacing.
 They also get quite a lot of gouges on the sides where the needle has accidentally hit when sewing thick fabrics like leather.